adam-hert/django_hello_trace/README.rst

    :align: center
    :alt: A Django 'Hello World' example

-A Django 'Hello World' example
+A Django 'Hello World' example with Trace